CONNECTdmv

 Board of Directors

-Patricia Potts – Co-founder
+Patricia Potts – Executive Director, Co-founder

 Patricia Potts

 For the past two decades Patricia has worked and advocated on behalf of children and women.
 While working at the American Association of University of Women (AAUW), Patricia helped promote and market AAUW’s research on issues related to gender equity in education and the workplace.
 As a board member for the Tiny Findings Child Development Center Inc., she created policy, selection, oversight, and compensation of the Center Director as well as development and approval of the center programs.
 Patricia continues to serve in the nursery ministry at Reid Temple AME Church, and has assisted with the academy’s fundraising efforts and community service projects.
 For many years she was the regional chair parent rep for A Better Chance.
 She and her husband Anthony sent one son through Sidwell Friends and another through The Potomac School.
-Patricia is the Chief Operating Officer of CONNECTdmv.
+Patricia is the Executive Director of CONNECTdmv.

 Tom Kohn – Co-founder